OfficeDev/VBA-content/VBA/Word-VBA/articles/coauthors-object-word.md

 i = ActiveDocument.CoAuthoring.Authors.Count

-MsgBox "The number of co-authors is " &; i
+MsgBox "The number of co authors is " &; i
 ```